Towards a Coq-verified Chain of Esterel Semantics: The Constructive Semantics Esterel.Semantics.CBS 0mm

-They coincide on most statements, differing only on four of them: $\Tif s p q$, $\Tawimm s$, $\Tsequence p q$, and $\Tsignaldecl s p$.
+The auxiliary functions \MustName{} and \CanName{} are respectively an under- and an over-approximation of the final set of emitted signals.
+They coincide on most statements, differing only on four of them: ``$\Sif s p q$'', ``$\Sawimm s$'', ``$\Ssequence p q$'', and ``$\Ssignaldecl s p$''.
 For instance, when the status of~$s$ is~$⊥$ in a presence test $\Sif s p q$, we do not know which branch to execute so that nothing \emph{must} be done; on the contrary, both branches \emph{can} be executed, hence the difference between \MustName{} and \CanName.

-Technically, we need to compute both signals and return codes at the same time because in the case of sequential composition~$\Ssequence p q$, one need to know if~$p$ must/can terminate to decide if~$q$ has to be considered, possibly altering the set of emitted signals.
-These two components are denoted by $\MustS p E$, $\CanS b p E$ and $\MustK p E$, $\CanK b p E$ respectively. \todoLR{$b$ is not justified here} Furthermore, in the case of the \MustName{} function, the set of return codes is either empty or a singleton whereas it is an arbitrary (non-empty) set for \CanName.
-These two functions are defined by mutual induction (because of the signal declaration case) over the program~$p$ (see Figure~\ref{fig:MustCanDef}). \begin{remark} In the Coq implementation, the $\MustK p E$ component is not represented as a set, but rather as an option type, ensuring \emph{de facto} that it contains at most one element. \end{remark}
+Technically, we need to compute approximations for both signals and completion codes at the same time because the sequential composition~$\Ssequence p q$ needs to know if~$p$ must/can terminate to decide if~$q$ has to be considered.
+The computed signal and completion code sets are denoted by adding a subscript to the \MustName{} and \CanName{} functions: $s$ for signals and $k$ for completion codes, as in $\MustS p E$ for signals and $\MustK p E$ for completion codes.
+We usually drop the subscript as the ambiguity is easily resolved from the context.
+Furthermore, in the case of \MustName, the set of completion codes is either empty or a singleton because of determinism, whereas it can be an arbitrary non-empty set for \CanName.